azsdk/azsdk-docs/00b-Getting-Started/GettingStarted_SubscriptionSecurity.md

 ![00_AzSDK_Security_Status_OP_CSV](../Images/00_AzSDK_Security_Status_OP_CSV.PNG)

-For controls that are marked 'Failed' or 'Verify', there is usually additional information in the LOG file to help understand why a control was assessed as 'Failed' (or what needs verification if it was marked as 'Verify').
+For controls that are marked 'Failed' or 'Verify', there is usually additional information in the Detailed.LOG file in the <subscription-name> folder to help understand why a control was assessed as 'Failed' (or what needs verification if it was marked as 'Verify').
 For instance, in the picture below, AzSDK is telling us that there were more number of admins/owners in the subscription than the approved limit.
 (Just as FYI, all such policy/config info is present in JSON-based rule files that each command uses in the background.
 These files are downloaded 'live' from a central location for command execution.
 Copies of these control